 12. Walk more & Drive less

 Try to walk or even ride your bike whenever you can.
 Especially if it’s a walk for around 30 minutes or less.

-The convenience of having a car can often prevent you from taking a big, nice walk.
+The convenience of having a car can often prevent you from taking a long, nice walk.

-But the truth is that walks are an amazing way to switch the setting, to clear your mind, to get some fresh air, even get some new ideas and to overall feel better!
+But the truth is that walks are a fantastic way to switch the setting, to clear your mind, to get some fresh air, even get some new ideas and to overall feel better!

 13. Go paperless for all your bills